csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 The top is a single statement that conveys the program’s overall purpose.
 As such, the top is, in effect, a complete representation of a program.
 Unfortunately, the top rarely conveys sufficient detail from which to write the JavaScript algorithm.
 Therefore we must begin a refinement process.
 First, we divide the top into a series of smaller tasks and list them in the order in which they need to be performed, creating the following **first refinement**:

-7.9 Formulating Algorithms: Sentinel-Controlled Repetition **251**

 _Initialize variables Input, sum up and count the quiz grades Calculate and print the class average_

 Here, only the sequence structure is used; the steps listed are to be executed in order, one after the other.

-**Software Engineering Observation 7.7** _Each refinement, as well as the top itself, is a_ complete _specification of the algorithm; only the level of detail varies._ 7.7
+**Software Engineering Observation 7.7**

+> _Each refinement, as well as the top itself, is a_ complete _specification of the algorithm; only the level of detail varies._ 7.7

 To proceed to the next level of refinement (the **second refinement**), we commit to specific variables.
 We need a running total of the numbers, a count of how many numbers have been processed, a variable to receive the string representation of each grade as it is input, a variable to store the value of the grade after it is converted to an integer and a vari- able to hold the calculated average.
 The pseudocode statement